lovelysystems/lovely-gradle-plugin/README.md

         overwrite = true // optional (defaults to false) }
     ```
 - `S3DownloadFile` - Downloads a single file.
-Only downloads the file if the targetFile doesn't exist e.g.:
+Only downloads the file if the targetFile doesn't exist.
+Usage:
   ```kotlin
   val downloadMyContent by tasks.registering(S3DownloadFile::class) {
     profile = "<profile-name>"